Tereza Srbova

-Early life
+Early life and education

 When Srbova was a child she sang in the Czech children's choir Bambini di Praga.

 She earned a master's degree in culture anthropology from the Faculty of Arts, Charles University.

-Modeling
+Modelling

 While undertaking her studies, she was approached by Elite Model Management Paris and appeared in many high-end campaigns such as Christian Dior, Mauboussin, Clarins, Crombie and Martini.

 She spent a year as an in-house model for designer Azzedine Alaïa.

 She has been photographed for many magazines such as L'Officiel, Elle, Harper's Bazaar, Cosmopolitan, Vogue, The Face, Surface, FHM and Madame Figaro.

 From 2001 to 2006 she appeared in numerous print and television commercials, including Panasonic, Evian, Wrigley, T-Mobile, Jaguar Cars, Absolut Vodka, Oriflame, Keri Lotion and Beck's Brewery.

 Acting

-In 2007 she transitioned to acting when her first audition won her the role of Kirilenko in David Cronenberg's 2007 film Eastern Promises.
+In 2007 she transitioned to acting when her first audition won her the role of Ukrainian prostitute Kirilenko in David Cronenberg's 2007 film Eastern Promises.
 That same year, she appeared in the films St. Trinian's and Eichmann, followed in 2008 with a role in Inkheart.

 In 2010 Srbova played her first lead role, as Silka in the Lionsgate horror Siren.
 In this film, Srbova performed the song "Elephants" by Warpaint.

 In 2013, Srbova played the recurring role of agent Major Nina Pirogova in the Cinemax television series Strike Back: Shadow Warfare, reprising her role in the 2015 series Strike Back: Legacy.

 In 2019 Srbova co-starred in the spy drama Red Joan opposite Judi Dench and Sophie Cookson.
 The film premiered at Toronto International Film Festival in 2018.